 Personal Service with a Brilliant Touch

 We have often heard that customer service is really common sense.
 However, brilliant customer service isn’t always common.
-In fact, as emotional beings we tend to remember uncommon, unique, and unquestionably exquisite experiences that take our breath away.
+In fact, as emotional beings, we tend to remember uncommon, unique, and unquestionably exquisite experiences that take our breath away.
 It is these rare occasions that become locked in our minds.
-This is how word of mouth spreads like a wild fire and a hidden gem becomes an overnight sensation.
-The brands that come to mind are Zappos, Pinkberry, and Grand Del Mar resort.
-Poor, inconsistent, sloppy service also sends a message that we don’t care about you and it really doesn’t matter if you return or not.
+This is how word of mouth spreads like wildfire, and a hidden gem becomes an overnight sensation.
+The brands that come to mind are Zappos, Pinkberry, and Grand Del Mar Resort.
+Poor, inconsistent, sloppy service also sends a message that we don’t care about you, and it really doesn’t matter if you return or not.
 We have enough business to keep us going.
 That is the attitude that I sense from some organizations that refuse to shift.

-Meanwhile, the hungry, aggressive, take-no-prisoner types of businesses are investing in their people first and their product second.
-In fact, many businesses are looking to Mobile Business Academy to provide a learning bursts of knowledge that builds their skills.
+Meanwhile, the hungry, aggressive, take-no-prisoners types of businesses are investing in their people first and their product second.
+In fact, many businesses are looking to Mobile Business Academy to provide learning bursts of knowledge that build their skills.

-Recently, I was in the City of Angels - Los Angeles, CA - speaking at a convention and went to ask a person who worked in the venue a question.
-He looked me in the eye and said “I don’t know.”
+Recently, I was in the City of Angels - Los Angeles, CA - speaking at a convention and asked a person who worked in the venue a question.
+He looked me in the eye and said: “I don’t know.”
 Wow, what an angelic response.
-It was already bad, but quickly slid downhill when he said, “I am with a third-party company and that is not our job.”
-I made a mental note to not use his company in the future.
+It was already bad, but quickly slid downhill when he said, “I am with a third-party company, and that is not our job.”
+I made a mental note not to use his company in the future.

 A friend was sharing with me that she had done business with a company and when she called to address disappointment with a service outcome, the person who received the complaint passed the buck like a hot potato.
-The company representative never took ownership of the problem and it became a withdrawal from the emotional bank account of my friend.
-Subsequently, she has decided to never deal with this company ever again because of one individual who was too busy saving their job, protecting their turf, being a busy body instead of an effective body.
+The company representative never took ownership of the problem, and it became a withdrawal from the emotional bank account of my friend.
+Subsequently, she decided to never deal with this company again because of one individual who was too busy saving their job, protecting their turf, and being a busybody instead of an effective body.
 Unfortunately for them, my friend has been embraced by the competition who believes whoever hears the problem, owns the problem.